squirrels-analytics/squirrels-analytics.github.io/docs/docs/quickstart.md

 ORDER BY a.{{ order_col }}
 ```

 This query takes the "dbv_weather_grouped" database view result and orders by a column called "ordering".
+In the case where "Month" is selected for the "Group By" parameter, we also join the "seed_month_names" seed to get the month name.
+In this case, the column to select (i.e. "month_name") is different than the column to order by (i.e. "month_order").

 :::note

 A few things to note here about the `weather_by_period.sql` model:

-1. The **ref** function exists for federate models to reference other models (i.e., dbviews, [seeds], or other federate models).
+1. The **ref** function exists for federate models to reference other models (i.e. dbviews, [seeds], or other federate models).
 In this example, the model depends on running the `dbv_weather_grouped.sql` database view first.
 Squirrels takes care of the order of model execution for you.
-2. We are also using the **ref** function to look up the name of the month from the "seed_month_names.csv" file when we are grouping by month.
+2. In the case where "Month" is selected for the "Group By" parameter, we also using the **ref** function to look up the name of the month from the "seed_month_names.csv" file.
+Note that the column to select (i.e. "month_name") is different than the column to order by (i.e. "month_order") which is why "dim_col" and "order_col" are different Jinja variables.
 3. The second line where we set "dim_col" is repeated in `dbv_weather_grouped.sql` as well.
 This can be avoided either by using [Jinja's include/import](https://ttl255.com/jinja2-tutorial-part-6-include-and-import/) statement, or by using the [context.py] file which will be shown later in the tutorial.

 :::

-## Step 5: Test the Dataset
+## Step 6: Test the Dataset

 To activate the API server, simply run: